Egg Freezing: Fertility Preservation (FP) & Commercial Donor Egg Banks

 It has been estimated that in the United States alone, more than 15, 000 IVF procedures involving the transfer to the uterus of embryos (fertilized eggs) derived from donor eggs are performed annually.
 This comprises approximately 15% of IVF treatment cycles in the United States.
 In addition, a growing number of IVF/egg donation-seeking couples travel abroad in search of lower cost treatment.
 In the last few years, numerous frozen egg banks have sprung up, offering access to non-genetically tested cryobanked eggs.
 As a result, more and more egg donor agencies are offering commercially available banked, donor eggs as an alternative to the use of fresh eggs derived through a designated and dedicated egg donor.

-In spite of the convenience associated with the use of donor eggs available through commercial egg banks, I presently am NOT in favor of this approach.
+Despite the convenience associated with the use of donor eggs available through commercial egg banks, I presently am NOT in favor of this approach.
 First, there is little (if any) financial benefit in using such banks.
-Second, for reasons cited above, frozen eggs are less likely than are fresh eggs, to generate viable embryos..
+Second, for reasons cited above, frozen eggs are less likely than are fresh eggs, to generate viable embryos.
 Third, it is presently indisputable that embryos derived from fresh (non-frozen) eggs and transferred to the uterus yield an overall success rate that is about 20-25% higher than when those derived from cryobanked eggs are used.
 My opinion is of course likely to adjust subject to advancing technology and of course, the ultimate adoption of selectively banking PGS-tested, euploid eggs.

 Egg Donation-Fashioning Rational Expectations: Preparation; Donor Selection; Using Fresh versus Frozen (Banked) Eggs; Financial/Ethical Considerations; The Process; Outcome!